-Students in the Paralegal program will be required to conduct research at various legal libraries located in the Las Vegas area.
-While Las Vegas College maintains basic legal reference works necessary to support the program, an integral component of legal research is the knowledge and skills necessary to utilize multiple legal reference collections.
-Most law firms or corporate legal departments will require research that requires the use of public and/or private legal libraries.
-Students enrolled in or interested in enrolling in the Paralegal program should be aware of the necessity to utilize outside legal libraries, and plan for the additional time and for the additional transportation needs.
+While the library maintains a sound basic legal collection, Paralegal students are required to conduct research at various legal libraries in the Las Vegas area.
+Integral components of legal research are knowledge and research skills essential to utilize multiple legal reference collections.
+Most law firms or corporate legal departments require research that entails the use of public and/or private legal libraries.
+Students enrolled in or interested in enrolling in the Paralegal program should be aware of the necessity to utilize outside legal libraries, and plan for the additional time and additional transportation needs.